Owllyy/Darkly/Sensitive_Data_Exposure_1/Resources/writeup.md

 Depends on the nature of the leaked data.

 Solution:
-	- do not send forms containing sensitive data, hidden or not, and fill the required information on the server directly.
+	- do not send forms containing sensitive data, hidden or not, and fill the required information on the server directly